 Who may apply for access to this partition?

-Groups from the Science, Engineering and Health faculties contributed heavily to the cost of this resource.
+Groups from the Science and Engineering faculties contributed heavily to the cost of this resource.
 Members of these groups are granted access to resources proportional to their contribution, these levels being set by a committee of group leaders.